wuhongyi/PKUXIADAQ/README/UsersGuide/GUI.md

 ![Meanings of the CFD Trigger Source for 500 MHz Pixie-16 Modules](/img/meaningofthecfdtriggersourcefor500mhzpixie16modules.png)

-The CFD fractional time is given as follows.
+The CFD fractional time is given as follows:

 $$CFD=\frac{CFDout1}{CFDout1-CFDout2}\times8192$$